Mount Takahe: Holocene and recent activity

 Activity waned after this point, two hydromagmatic eruptions being recorded 13,000 and 9,000 years ago and a magmatic eruption 7,500 years ago.
 This last eruption is also known from the Byrd ice core and may correspond to an eruption 8,200±5,400 years ago recorded at Mount Waesche and the Takahe edifice and to two 6217 and 6231 BC tephra layers at Siple Dome.
 Tephra from a 8,200 before present eruption has been recorded at Siple Dome and Mount Waesche.
 A 7,900 before present eruption at Mount Takahe is one of the strongest eruptions at Siple Dome and Byrd Station of the last 10,000 years.
 Another eruption reported by the Global Volcanism Program may have occurred in 7050 BC.
 At Siple Dome, a further eruption between 10,700 and 5,600 years ago is recorded and one tephra layer around 1783 BC (accompanied by increased sulfate concentrations in ice) might also come from Mount Takahe.
 Glass shards at Law Dome emplaced in 1552 and 1623 AD may come from this volcano as well.

 The Global Volcanism Program reports 5550 BC as the date of the last known eruption, and the volcano is currently considered dormant.
 There is no evidence of fumarolic activity or warm ground, unlike at Mount Berlin, which is the other young volcano of Marie Byrd Land.
-Seismic activity recorded at 9–19 km depth around the volcano may be linked to its activity.
+Seismic activity recorded at 9–19 km depth around the volcano has been attributed to activity in the shallow magmatic system.
 Mount Takahe has been prospected for the possibility of obtaining geothermal energy.